Monday 8 and Tuesday 9 August

 What does justice mean for victims of crime in the 21st century?

 When victims of crime are asked what they want from our criminal justice system, they often respond that they just want “justice”, but what does justice really mean for victims in the 21st century?

 The media often portrays justice simply in terms of harsher prison sentences and victims, by implication, as wanting retribution.
 Victims of crime however, have a broader and deeper view of what justice means to them.
 It is widely accepted that victims want to be included in the justice process and to be treated with respect.
 Yet is procedural justice more important to victims than the outcome?
 Is restorative justice or retributive justice?

 This conference takes a critical look behind these slogans and asks what research and practice are really telling us.
 Considering the diversity of people as victims and the wide range of offences they experience, what are ways forward?
 Academics, practitioners and policy-makers will explore ways to move beyond debate to future pathways.

-Featuring internationally renowned key note speakers, Professor Jo-Anne Wemmers from the University of Montreal (Canada) and Professor Jonathan Doak from Durham University (UK), together with leading Australian academics and practitioners, this conference will explore what about justice matters to victims in the 21st century and how to get there.
+Featuring internationally renowned key note speaker, Professor Jo-Anne Wemmers from the University of Montreal (Canada), together with leading Australian academics and practitioners, this conference will explore what about justice matters to victims in the 21st century and how to get there.